Speaker

 Description

-CERN is working towards a new, larger circular collider complex, the Future Circular Collider (FCC-ee), with a perimeter of 91 km.
+CERN is working towards a new, larger circular collider complex, the Future Circular Collider (FCC-ee), with a perimeter of 90.7 km.
 This paper addresses some of the challenges associated with beam-transfer equipment.
 The FCC-ee requires numerous kicker systems for beam disposal and transfers from injectors to the main collider ring.
-To standardize hardware parameters across machines and reduce the variety of beam-line components, this work proposes a lumped-inductance kicker magnet for multiple systems.
-To adapt the design for different purposes within the FCC complex, only the number of modules is adjusted to achieve the required deflection, while maintaining a low voltage for each module to enable operation outside vacuum.
+To standardise hardware parameters across machines and reduce the variety of beam-line components, this work proposes a lumped-inductance kicker magnet for multiple systems.
+To adapt the design for different purposes within the FCC complex, only the number of modules is adjusted to achieve the required deflection, while maintaining a low voltage for each module to enable operation outside the vacuum.
 This common design offers significant advantages for spares, maintenance, production, and machine protection.
-Initial design-study results from numerical simulations of the beam-line element are presented, along with generator-topology options for driving the magnet modules under demanding pulse conditions.
+Initial design-study results from numerical simulations of the beam-line element are presented, along with system-level options for integration with the FCC-ee accelerator.

 | In which format do you inted to submit your paper? | LaTeX |